ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 ###############

 This section describes how to install PyAdditive-Widgets in user mode and quickly begin using it.
-If you are interested in contributing to PyAdditive-Widgets, see :ref:`contribute` for information on installing in developer mode.
+If you are interested in contributing to PyAdditive-Widgets, see :ref:`ref_contribute` for information on installing in developer mode.

 .. _prerequisites: